Lake Superior and the inland lakes and waterways of Michigan’s Upper Peninsula make it a world-class destination for kayakers.

 From Hancock, head west on M-203 to Lily Pond.
 There is a boat launch site there that is perfect for launching kayaks and small watercraft.
 You’ll then continue west out through the mouth of the canal to two gorgeous beacons lit up to show boaters the way.

-Note, the last ¾ of a mile is man-made and corrugated steel was used to construct the passage.
+The last ¾ of a mile is man-made and corrugated steel was used to construct the passage.
 This makes the waves especially rough when boats create a wake and you may want to rethink this option if it’s a particularly windy day.

 You can also launch from the beach at McLain State Park which does have an entry fee is Lake Superior if calm enough for a paddle.